DataIntellectTech/TorQ/docs/Processes.md

 -   partbyenum - Data is persisted to a partition scheme where the partition is derived from parameters in the sort.csv file.
-In this mode partition only can be done by one column which has parted attribute applied on it and it also has to be of a symbol type.
-The partitioning on disk will be the enumerated symbol entries of the parted symbol column.
-The enumeration is done against the HDB sym file.
+In this mode partition only can be done by one column which has parted attribute applied on it and it also has to be of a symbol or integer (short, int, long) type.
+      If the column is a symbol type, the partitioning on disk will be the symbol entries enumerated against the HDB sym file.
+      If the column is an integer type, the partitioning on disk will be the raw integer values clamped between 0 and 2,147,483,647 (the maximum int value), with negative and null values mapped to 0.
 The general partition scheme is of the form
-      \[wdbdir\]/\[partitiontype\]/\[parted enumerated symbol column\]/\[table(s)\]/.
+      \[wdbdir\]/\[partitiontype\]/\[parted enumerated column\]/\[table(s)\]/.
-      A typical partition directory would be similar to(for ex sym: MSFT_N) wdb/database/2015.11.26/456/trade/
+      A typical partition directory would be similar to (for ex sym: MSFT_N) wdb/database/2015.11.26/456/trade/
       In the above example, the data is parted by sym, and number 456 is the order of MSFT_N symbol entry in the HDB sym file.